sieberenAdema/Creative-Robotics-in-Spatial-Design---Group-8---Bubblebotics/README.md

 ## 7) Tips
 - Make sure that the tubing is tight at valves, pump, manifold and silicone.
 - Be carefull with the amount of pressure you add into the silicone actuators.
 In the current set-up the pump is strong enough rip the silicone should it run for too long.

-# Coding aplication
-The code used in this project is python which is run trough VS Studio Code, this is done in combination with a small amount of micropython that is run on the ESP32 itself.

-# Code Structure
-The main code consists of two files, **main.py** runnning on the ESP32 and **main_with_video.py** running locally on a laptop connected to the ESP32

----